 “I have been a client of Manual Medicine off and on for many years as needed.
 On January 29, 2014, I was in a car accident where the driver of the other cart-boned the passenger side rear end of my vehicle.
 After getting passed the initial shock of being in yet another car accident, I immediately began to feel pain in my left lower back area.
 I was taken to the hospital by way of an ambulance.
 I had many x-rays taken of the area in pain.
 Unfortunately, nothing was showing on the x-rays and it was listed as muscle strain due to whiplash.

 I have been in several accidents over a span of some years.
 The first time I experienced a car accident, I was not aware of Manual Medicine and I went to another company.
 That was one of the biggest mistakes I could have ever made.
 When this accident occurred, I immediately contacted Manual Medicine due to the synergy of chiropractic and physical therapy combination used to help the healing and recovery process.

 The equipment used for my recovery was top of the line.
 They used the Total Gym to help strengthen my legs.
-The bicycle, the tread mill and many other unconventional formats to strengthen my core.
-I was shown the proper way to stand, sit, walk, climb stairs and much more.
-These methods of therapy helped lesson the pain from my lower back and pubic bones.
+The bicycle, the treadmill, and many other unconventional formats strengthen my core.
+I was shown the proper way to stand, sit, walk, climb stairs, and much more.
+These methods of therapy helped lessen the pain in my lower back and pubic bones.